 At least eight implants per jaw are required to ensure a high-quality, fixed dental restoration.

-From the point of view of anatomy, stability, chewing comfort and esthetics, this procedure is superior to all others.
-All areas of the jawbone and gums are supported by the ceramic implants, just as nature intended with your own teeth.
+From the point of view of anatomy, stability, chewing comfort and aesthetics, this procedure is superior to all others.
+All areas of the jawbone and gums are supported by the ceramic implants, just as nature intended with one’s own teeth.

-The only downside is the rising costs.
+The only downside is the high costs.
 This is because such a procedure would result in the placement of 12 or 14 dental implants per jaw.

 FAQ about All-on-4 and All-on-8

 Can more than 8 implants be placed in one jaw?

 Yes.
 Any tooth can be replaced by an implant.
 This allows you to achieve the ideal result.
 However, this type of approach is also associated with higher costs.

 What are the costs?